Doxuno

 STATUS AND LEGAL EFFECT

-The parties acknowledge that, in the law of England and Wales, a prenuptial agreement is not automatically binding on the Family Court (see Law Commission Report No. 343 (2014) "Matrimonial Property, Needs and Agreements", not enacted).
+The parties acknowledge that, in the law of England and Wales, a nuptial agreement is not automatically binding on the Family Court (Law Commission Report No. 343 (2014) "Matrimonial Property, Needs and Agreements", not enacted; Law Commission Scoping Report on Financial Remedies on Divorce and Dissolution, 18 December 2024, also not yet translated into legislation).
 However, the Supreme Court in Radmacher v Granatino [2010] UKSC 42 held that the court should give effect to a nuptial agreement "that is freely entered into by each party with a full appreciation of its implications unless in the circumstances prevailing it would not be fair to hold the parties to their agreement".

 Accordingly, the parties enter into this Agreement intending to displace, so far as the law permits, the usual exercise of the court's discretion under section 25 of the Matrimonial Causes Act 1973 and to have the court give this Agreement decisive weight in any application for ancillary relief on divorce.
-The parties confirm that this Agreement is not intended to prejudice the reasonable needs of any child of the family, whose welfare remains the first consideration of the court.
+The parties acknowledge that the court retains a residual discretion (Brack v Brack [2018] EWCA Civ 2862) to make an award above the parties' agreed position where needs require, and that this Agreement is not intended to prejudice the reasonable needs of any child of the family, whose welfare remains the court's first consideration (section 1 Children Act 1989).

 2.